| You can afford up to a: |

 If you go with this plan it’s important to make sure your mortgage terms don’t include a penalty for paying off the loan early.
 This is known as a pre-payment penalty and lenders are required to disclose it.

-So What Do I Do?
-Should I Buy a Home?
+So Should I Buy a Home?

 The answer to that question depends on your financial status and your goals.
 Just because a lender is willing to give you money for a home doesn’t necessarily mean that you have to jump into homeownership.
 It’s a big responsibility that ties up a large amount of money for years.